ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.3
+  - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.2
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.1